On the Resolution of Stochastic MPECs over Networks: Distributed Implicit Zeroth-Order Gradient Tracking Methods: Introduction

 Here, agent $i$ is associated with a local stochastic objective $\tilde{h}_i: \mathbb{R}^n \times \mathbb{R}^{p} \times \mathbb{R}^d \to \mathbb{R}$, an independent random vector $\us{\bxi}_i(\omega):\Omega\rightarrow \mathbb{R}^d$ associated with the probability space $(\Omega,\mathcal{F},\mathbb{P}_i)$, a single-valued mapping $\tilde F_i: \mathbb{R}^n \times \mathbb{R}^{p} \to \mathbb{R}^{p}$, and a parametrized set-valued mapping $\mathcal{Z}_i\us{(\bullet)}$.
 Here, we assume that for any $i$, the mapping $z_i:\mathbb{R}^n \to \mathbb{R}^{p}$ returns the unique solution to \us{a VI, parametrized} for any $x$.

 {\bf (ii) Distributed two-stage SMPECs.} We consider a distributed two-stage SMPEC among $m$ agents, \us{formulated as follows.}

-Here, we follow the notation used for \eqref{eqn:prob-1stage} while we emphasize a few distinctions as follows: (i) The mapping $z_i(\bullet,\xi_i(\omega))$ and set $\mathcal{Z}_i$ are afflicted by randomness, as captured by the dependence on the random sample $\omega$; and (ii) Each of the agents is associated with a lower-level VI problem, \us{parametrized by $x$}, characterized by a random mapping.
-We assume that the function $\tilde{h}_i$, the mapping $\tilde{F}_i$, and random samples from $\xi_i(\omega)$ are locally available to the agent $i$, for all $i$. }
+Here, we \Rme{adopt} the notation used for \eqref{eqn:prob-1stage} \Rme{but} emphasize \Rme{the following} distinctions: (i) The mapping $z_i(\bullet,\xi_i(\omega))$ and set $\mathcal{Z}_i$ are afflicted by randomness, as captured by the dependence on the random sample $\omega$; and (ii) Each of the agents is associated with a lower-level VI problem, \us{parametrized by $x$}, characterized by a random mapping.
+We assume that the function $\tilde{h}_i$, the mapping $\tilde{F}_i$, and random samples from $\xi_i(\omega)$ are locally available to the agent $i$, for all $i$\Rme{, and we denote a realization of $\bxi_i(\omega)$ by $\xi_i(\omega)$}. }